y9luiz/IP_Cam_Decoder/README.md

 # How can i use it?

-1) put the ip from your ip cam in the box
+1) Put the IP of your IP cam in the text box, like that: rtsp://ip:port
-2) press connect
+2) Press connect
+3) To exit, press quit
 # Contact
  *  E-mail: y9luiz@hotmail.com
  *  github: y9luiz